Roy Orbison Sings Don Gibson

-Roy Orbison Sings Don Gibson is a tribute album recorded by Roy Orbison for MGM Records, and his tenth studio album overall.
+Roy Orbison Sings Don Gibson is a tribute album recorded by Roy Orbison for MGM Records.
 Released in January 1967, it is a collection of songs written by Country Music Hall of Fame singer/songwriter Don Gibson who, like Orbison, often wrote about the loneliness and sorrow that love can bring.
-Its one single, "Too Soon to Know", became a smash hit in the UK, reaching #3 there in September 1966, and also reached #4 in Ireland and #27 in Australia.
-In Canada, the song reached just #71.
+Its one single, "Too Soon to Know", became a smash hit in the UK, reaching #3 there in September 1966, and also reached no. 4 in Ireland and no. 27 in Australia.
+In Canada, the song only reached no. 71.

-This album was entitled Sweet Dreams in Africa.
+This album was titled Sweet Dreams in Africa.

+The album was released on compact disc by Edsel Records on September 27, 2004 as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 22 consisting of Orbison's 1970 album, Hank Williams: The Roy Orbison Way.
+The album was also included in the 2015 box set The MGM Years 1965–1973 – Roy Orbison.

 History

 A few of the songs were recorded before his first wife Claudette's death in a motor-bike accident in June 1966.
 The album was put on hold as Orbison was filming The Fastest Guitar Alive.
 "Too Soon To Know" was banned by the BBC as they felt it was too personal about Claudette's death.
 The album also included a new, re-recorded version of "(I'd Be) A Legend in My Time", which previously appeared on his 1960 album Lonely and Blue.